temporalio/documentation/docs/content/what-is-a-worker-program.md

 ---
 id: what-is-a-worker-program
-title: What Is A Worker Program?
+title: What is a Worker Program?
-description: TODO
+description: A Worker Program is the static code that defines the constraints of the Worker Process, developed using the APIs of a Temporal SDK.
 tags:
   - explanation
 ---